ccbt87/docs/AWS_deploy_HDP_HDF_cluster_using_Ambari/Readme.md

 ![Scripts](images/2.2.0.PNG)

+* The MySQL database password for Hive, Ranger, Schema Registry, Streaming Analytics Manager, and Superset were set in the script file `preconfig-ambari-4-hdphdf.sh`.
+* You will need to enter these passwords in the step 2.7 if you select the corresponding service in the step 2.4.
+* If you want to change the password, change it before executing the script `./hdphdf.sh`

 3. SSH to the instance that stores the scripts.
-Write the `Private IP` and `Private DNS` to the file `hosts` using the format `Private_IP Private_DNS` just like a normal host file.
+Write the `Private IP` and `Private DNS` to the `hosts` file using the format `Private_IP Private_DNS` just like a normal host file.
 For example: `1.2.3.4 ec2-1-2-3-4.us-west-2.compute.amazonaws.com`

+* The first instance you put in the hosts file will be the host of Ambari Server and MySQL database.

 4. Execute the script `./hdphdf.sh` and wait for the script to complete

 ![Run](images/2.4.0.PNG)

 # 2. Install, Configure, and Deploy a Cluster
-Open `http://<Public_IP or Public_DNS>:8080` in web browser.
+Once you get the message `Ambari Server 'start' completed successfully`, open `http://<the Public_IP or Public_DNS of the first instance you put in the hosts file in the step 1.3>:8080` in web browser.
 Log in to the Ambari Server using the default username/password: `admin/admin`

 ![Ambari Server](images/3.0.0.PNG)